trishna456/food-ordering-app/README.md

 - Add items to the cart
 - Edit item quantities in the cart
 - Checkout and place orders with customer details

+## Technologies Used
+- Frontend: HTML, CSS, React, JavaScript
+- Backend: Node.js, Express
+- State Management: Context API
+- HTTP Requests: Custom React Hook
+- Styling: Flexbox, Grid, CSS

+## Advanced React Concepts and Best Practices

+### Managing Side Effects with `useEffect`
+- Using `useEffect` for side effects and their cleanup functions to avoid memory leaks and unexpected behaviors.

+### Currency Formatter
+- Utilizing `Intl.NumberFormat` for consistent and locale-specific currency formatting.

+### Custom Reusable UI Components
+- Building reusable components like `Input`, `Button`, and `Modals` to maintain consistency and reduce code duplication.

+### Using Refs and Portals
+- Leveraging refs for direct DOM manipulation and portals for rendering components outside the DOM hierarchy.

+### Context API for State Management
+- Implementing `ContextAPI` for efficient state management and ensuring state updates are immutable.

+### Custom React Hook
+- Creating a custom hook to encapsulate stateful logic, preventing code duplication.

+### Flexbox and Grid for Responsive Design
+- Using CSS Flexbox and Grid to create a responsive and adaptive layout.

+### CSS Styling
+- Importing Google Fonts and applying a modern, clean design with a consistent color palette and responsive elements.

+## Backend Development

+### Express Framework
+- Using Express to set up the server and manage routing.

+### Body Parsing Middleware
+- Utilizing `body-parser` to parse incoming request bodies in a middleware before handling.

+### Static Files
+- Serving static files using `express.static`.

+### Cross-Origin Resource Sharing (CORS)
+- Setting headers to allow cross-origin requests, enabling the frontend and backend to communicate effectively.

+### RESTful API Endpoints
+- Creating RESTful endpoints to handle GET and POST requests for meals and orders.

+### File System Operations
+- Using Node.js `fs/promises` for asynchronous file operations to read and write data.

+### Data Validation
+- Validating incoming data for orders to ensure all required fields are present and correctly formatted.

 ## Installation